johanbrook/indexeddbstore/README.md

 	gulp test

+Visit [http://localhost:3000/test/runner.html](http://localhost:3000/test/runner.html) in your browser to view the Mocha test runner.
+The `gulp test` task will start a static Connect file server and re-build the main and test files when any of their sources are edited (e.g. the `build/bundle.js` and `test/bundle-test.js` files will be re-built on save).

 Thanks to Browserify, the tests are using `require()` to import the library files, including `utils.js`.
 The following task will build the test bundle used in the test runner HTML file:

 	gulp build-test